ItsZeusBro/Hydrarchy/README.md

 ![2c607-sea-serpent](https://user-images.githubusercontent.com/107733608/174912964-77b2a004-4cb4-4c82-b166-39f361dd4562.jpg)

-Hydrarchy looks at the following Hydra Schema, and ignores any plugin code, unless it uses Hydrarchy plugs
+Hydrarchy looks at the following Hydra Schema, and ignores any plugin code, unless it publishes to Hydrarchy plugs api
 ## Schema:
     {
     @/some/path/to/cool.hydra import CoolObject as Cool